-In this paper, we propose an unsupervised learning method that can jointly train single-view depth and multi-view ego-motion network from the visible-thermal video, as shown in ~\figref{fig:teaser}.
-The proposed method exploits multi-spectral consistency loss in the training step to leverage both strengths of visible and thermal images.
-The multi-spectral consistency loss consists of a temperature and photometric loss.
-After training, the thermal image sequence is solely utilized in the testing step to estimate depths and poses.
-The temperature consistency loss utilizes efficient thermal image representation strategy, named clipping-and-colorization, that can provide sufficient supervisory signal.
-Furthermore, the photometric consistency loss supplies complementary supervision for thermal image based depth and pose networks based on the proposed forward depth and pose warping modules.
-We demonstrate that the networks trained with the proposed method robustly estimate the reliable and accurate depth and pose estimation results under low-light and even zero-light conditions, as shown in~\figref{fig:rgb_thermal_comparison}.
+In this paper, we propose a self-supervised learning method that can jointly train single-view depth and multi-view ego-motion networks from visible-thermal video, as shown in ~\figref{fig:teaser}.
+After training, only the thermal image sequence is utilized in the testing step to estimate depth map and pose.
+The proposed method effectively handles the problems mentioned above by exploiting multi-spectral consistency loss.
+Our contributions include the following: \begin{itemize} \item We propose an self-supervised learning method that exploits the temperature and photometric consistency loss for single-view depth and multi-view pose estimation from a monocular thermal video. \item We propose an efficient thermal image representation strategy, called clipping-and-colorization, that can provide a sufficient self-supervisory signal for temperature consistency loss while preserving temporal consistency. \item We design a differentiable forward warping module that can transform the depth map and pose from the thermal image coordinate system to the visible image coordinate system.
+Based on the proposed module, the photometric consistency loss can synthesize a visible image with depth map and pose estimated from thermal images. \item We demonstrate that networks trained with the proposed method robustly and reliably estimate depth and pose results under low-light and even zero-light conditions, as shown in~\figref{fig:rgb_thermal_comparison}. \end{itemize}